Best Website Builders in 2026: Which One Is Right for You?

 3. Squarespace: Best for Beautiful Portfolio and Service Sites

 Squarespace makes the prettiest websites with the least effort.
-The templates are stunning out of the box, the editor is visual and intuitive, and every site looks professional without any design skill required.
+The templates are stunning out of the box, the editor is visual and intuitive, and every site looks professional without design skills required.

 For photographers, designers, consultants, restaurants, and service-based businesses, Squarespace produces sites that look expensive.
-The Personal plan starts at $16/month.
-The Business plan at $33/month adds e-commerce features and removes Squarespace branding.
+The Basic plan starts at $16/month.
+The Core plan at $23/month adds e-commerce features and removes Squarespace branding.

 The built-in features cover most needs: forms, galleries, scheduling, email marketing, and basic e-commerce.
 The SEO tools are decent, and the analytics give you enough data to understand your traffic.